 living here who work in such occupations.

 Notable & Unique: Car Ownership

-three.
-But households in the S Indiana Ave / E 60th St neighborhood buck
+exclusive analysis shows that the S Indiana Ave / E 60th St neighborhood has

 all.
 This is more carless households than NeighborhoodScout found in

-In the S Indiana Ave / E 60th St neighborhood, a greater proportion of
+Did you know that the S Indiana Ave / E 60th St neighborhood has more

 Notable & Unique: Real Estate